TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/Localization/Php.rst

 ..  include:: _php/_LanguageServiceFactoryDI.rst.txt

-The main method :php:`process()` is called with a :php:`Psr\Http\Message\ServerRequestInterface` that can be used to detect the current language and is therefore passed on the the private method doing the actual translation:
+The main method :php:`process()` is called with a :php:`Psr\Http\Message\ServerRequestInterface` as argument that can be used to detect the current language and is therefore passed on to the private method :php:`getSeasons()` doing the actual translation:

 ..  include:: _php/_ProcessMiddleware.rst.txt